Basilabt/BAT_WirlessAttackerTool/README.md

 # 2. Navigate to the project directory
   > cd your-repo

-# 3. Run setup.sh once after installation
+# 3. Run setup.sh only once after installation
   > ./setup.sh

 # 4. Run the tool